interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 Implementations MUST prepend the prefix to the provided message and will use the resulting value as the message to validate the sub-fulfillment.

-### Condition Format {#prefix-sha-256-condition-type-condition}

-The fingerprint of a PREFIX-SHA-256 condition is the SHA-256 digest of the DER encoded fingerprint contents as defined below:
+### Cost {#prefix-sha-256-condition-type-cost}

+The cost is the size, in bytes, of the **unencoded** prefix plus the cost of the sub-condition multiplied by 1.25.

+    cost = prefix.length + ( subcondition.cost * 1.25 )

+### ASN.1 {#prefix-sha-256-condition-asn1}

+    -- Condition Fingerprint
+    PrefixSha256FingerprintContents ::= PrefixSubfulfillment

+    -- Fulfillment
-    PrefixSha256ConditionFingerprintContents ::= SEQUENCE {
+    PrefixSubfulfillment ::= SEQUENCE {
       prefix OCTET STRING,
       subcondition Condition
     }

+### Condition Format {#prefix-sha-256-condition-type-condition}

+The fingerprint of a PREFIX-SHA-256 condition is the SHA-256 digest of the DER encoded fingerprint contents which are identical to contents of the PrefixSubfulfillment.

+### Fulfillment Format {#prefix-sha-256-condition-type-fulfillment}

 prefix
-: is an arbitrary octet string which will be prepended to the message during validation.
+: is an arbitrary octet string which will be prepended to the message during validation of the sub-fulfillment.

 subcondition
-: is the sub-condition derived from the sub-fulfillment.
+: is the condition derived from the sub-fulfillment of this parent fulfillment.

-### MaxFulfillmentLength {#prefix-sha-256-condition-type-maxfulfillmentlength}

-The maxFulfillmentLength is the size, in bytes, of the DER encoded prefix, including the tag and length indicator byte(s), plus the maxFulfillmentLength of the sub-crypto-condition.

-### Fulfillment Format {#prefix-sha-256-condition-type-fulfillment}

-    PrefixFulfillment ::= SEQUENCE {
-      prefix OCTET STRING,
-      subfulfillment Fulfillment
-    }

-prefix
-: is an arbitrary octet string which will be prepended to the message during validation.

-subfulfillment
-: is the fulfilled subcondition.

 ### Validating {#prefix-sha-256-condition-type-validating}

 A PREFIX-SHA-256 fulfillment is valid iff:

-  1. F.subfulfillment is valid, where the message used for validation of F.subfulfillment is M prefixed by F.prefix AND
+  1. The fulfillment (f) that satisfies F.subcondition is valid, where the message used for validation of f is M prefixed by F.prefix AND
   2. D is equal to C.

 ### Example {#prefix-sha-256-example}